-On July 16, 2020, Blackbaud initially notified The Governor's Academy of a security incident that impacted its clients across the world.
 Blackbaud reported to us that they identified an attempted ransomware attack in progress on May 20, 2020.
-Blackbaud informed us that they stopped the ransomware attack and engaged forensic experts to assist in their internal investigation.
-That investigation concluded that the threat actor intermittently removed data from Blackbaud's systems between February 7, 2020 and May 20, 2020.
-According to Blackbaud, they paid the threat actor to ensure that the data was permanently destroyed.
+Blackbaud engaged forensic experts and law enforcement to assist in their internal investigation.
+The investigation concluded that the cybercriminal removed data from Blackbaud's systems intermittently between February 7, 2020 and May 20, 2020.
+A backup file containing certain information was removed by the cybercriminal.
+According to Blackbaud, they paid the cybercriminal to ensure that the backup file was permanently destroyed.

-On September 29, 2020 Blackbaud provided updated information to The Governor's Academy.
-Blackbaud identified instances where sensitive personal information which Blackbaud assured The Governor's Academy had been encrypted, was in fact not encrypted in Blackbaud's databases.
+On September 29, 2020, Blackbaud provided updated information to Hebron Academy.
+The update expanded the scope of the incident for Hebron Academy.
+Blackbaud identified instances where sensitive personal information which Blackbaud assured Hebron Academy had been encrypted, was in fact not encrypted in Blackbaud's databases.

-What We Are Doing.
+What Blackbaud is Doing.